How to Get Rid of Hiccups: 15 Tricks That Could Work

 Brown bag ’em

 Breathe slowly and deeply into a small paper bag.
 (Stop if you feel light-headed.)
-This increases the carbon dioxide level in the blood and makes the diaphragm contract more deeply to bring in more oxygen, which may stop the hiccup spasms.
+This could increase the carbon dioxide level in the blood and make the diaphragm contract more deeply to bring in more oxygen.
+Although this remedy is ultimately unproven, it might provide relief, according to Mayo Clinic.

 Chew up some dill